-Note: If software wishes to switch to Power Save or Idle mode after setting the TOCSR.RST bit, software must wait for the reset operation to complete before performing the switch.
+Note: To enter Power Save or Idle mode after setting the TOCSR.RST bit, software must wait for the reset operation to complete before performing the switch.

-22.3 WATCHDOG OPERATION
+24.3 WATCHDOG OPERATION

 The Watchdog is an 8-bit down counter that operates on the rising edge of a specified clock source.
 At reset, the Watchdog is disabled; it does not count and no Watchdog signal is generated.
 A write to either the Watchdog Count (WDCNT) register or the Watchdog Service Data Match (WDSDM) register starts the counter.
 The Watchdog counter counts down from the value programmed in the WDCNT register.
 Once started, only a reset can stop the Watchdog from operating.